Building Your First Waterfall & Frequency Plot

 - Change the UHD: USRP Source Stream Channels parameter to [0,2], indicating that we want to be able to output and control two channels on two separate QT GUI Waterfall Sink and QT GUI Frequency Sink blocks.

-- Set Num Channels parameter in the Signal Source to “2”, so that we have two outputs on the block.
+- Set Num Channels parameter in the USRP Source to “2”, so that we have two outputs on the block.
 We are then able to route each output channel to a Complex to Ishort and then to a QT GUI Waterfall Sink and QT GUI Frequency Sink.

 - We also need to ensure that our Center Freq parameter matches with the signal generator block’s UHD:USRP Sink.